stevenahlberg313/Example_Tickets_Lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
 This project will document the lifecycle of two example issues.
-Please note that I did not have access to actual issues to solve; as such I had to fabricate them for this demonstration. <br />
+Please note that, as no actual issues were available, fabricated issues were used for this demonstration, utilizing resources previously created in an Azure Virtual Machine.
+As these issues are simulated, the demonstration does not include their resolution. <br />

 <h2>Environments and Technologies Used</h2>